Emergency medicine reform in Ukraine since 2016: Improvement of non-medical persons training

-After police reform, National Police officers are obliged to provide emergency medical care to those who have suffered as a result of offenses or accidents as well as to those who are in a helpless condition or face dangers to their life or health.
+After police reform, National Police officers were obliged to provide emergency medical care to those who suffered as a result of offenses or accidents as well as to those who were in a helpless condition or face dangers to their life or health.

-In March 2017, the Ministry of Healthcare of Ukraine approved new training programs for those who are obliged to provide emergency medical assistance and introduced two new specialties of medical instructors: pre-hospital care instructors and first aid instructors.
+In March 2017, the Ministry of Healthcare of Ukraine approved new training programs for those who were obliged to provide emergency medical assistance and introduced two new specialties of medical instructors: pre-hospital care instructors and first aid instructors.

-The MOH of Ukraine is introducing new standards for supplying vehicle first aid kits.
-In Ukraine there are about 554 traffic accidents every day.
-Mortality is higher there than in other European countries.
-At the same time, the first-aid kit standards have not changed since 1997.
-These new standards are based on evidence-based medicine and Western practices.
+The MOH of Ukraine introduced new standards for supplying vehicle first aid kits.
+In Ukraine there were about 554 traffic accidents every day.
+Mortality was higher there than in other European countries.
+At the same time, the first-aid kit standards had not changed since 1997.
+These new standards were based on evidence-based medicine and Western practices.

 Standardisation of medical care

 New clinical guidelines

-Research by the Better Regulation Delivery Office has shown that Ukraine's regulatory landscape for providing medical care is "clogged up," with more than a third of the acts deemed "obsolete, irrelevant and ineffective."
+Research by the Better Regulation Delivery Office showed that Ukraine's regulatory landscape for providing medical care was "clogged up," with more than a third of the acts deemed "obsolete, irrelevant and ineffective."

 In April 2017, the Ministry of Healthcare allowed Ukrainian doctors to use international clinical guidelines to provide medical care according to world standards.
 Prior to this, clinical guidelines were adapted from international clinical guidelines or in some cases, based on the clinical experience of group members.
 Some were created on the old Soviet evidence base.
 In addition, Ukraine's clinical guidelines contained trade names for certain drugs, which led to lobbying of the relevant pharmaceutical companies.

-With the same order, the MOH of Ukraine also eliminated the need for implementation of local clinical protocols.
+With the same order, the Health Ministry eliminated the need for implementation of local clinical protocols.
 Previously, each medical facility was forced to individually develop such documents.
 Often, they were based on outdated information and on the individual clinical experience of the authors.
 At the same time, they were much more important legally than global guidelines.
-The MOH has allowed each institution to translate international protocols based on evidence-based medicine.
+The Ministry allowed each institution to translate international protocols based on evidence-based medicine.
 It defined a clear list of international sources for such translation and approval.